WaarlandIT/P1-meter/README.md

 ### Installation instrucions
 - Setup the WiFi SSID and password
+- Check the data ports
 - You need some libraries like: ESP8266WiFi, SoftwareSerial
 - Compile and flash

+### Collection of data
+I have been collecting data for a couple of months now and it is still working fine.